jberclaz/modelh/README.md

 ## Production tutorial

-In this tutorial, we will go into all the steps needed to make your Model H controller board.
+In this tutorial, we will go into all the steps needed to make your own Model H controller board.
 Note that I assume you'll be using Linux (specifically Ubuntu).
 You can probably accomplish it under Windows if you install the